 Harvard GSD | Spring 2018

 Apple Park is a 175-acre homage to the life and work of Steve Jobs.
 Within a rolling meadow, a sleek white ring designed by Foster + Partners, one mile in circumference, surrounds a paradisiacal walled garden designed by OLIN.
 From the main pedestrian entrance in the Northeast corner of the site, employees enter a four-story atrium containing a restaurant.
 The café seating inside extends into the interior courtyard.
 This is where I propose to scar the garden.

 As you approach from restaurant, rammed earth walls make low seating and long curves that draw you into the space.
 The walls become denser as you move into the space.
 Walls between elbow and eye height determine the grading, with the top of wall at the datum of the atrium’s finished floor.
 Shadows provide relief from the baking Silicon Valley sun.
 Further into the labyrinth, tighter curves make small rooms that require some effort to discover.

 Over time, the rammed earth walls are allowed to erode into a pocked landscape.
 The existing native California grasses reclaim the warmed orchard.
 The grasses and crotalaria spread over the remnants of the structure.
 A few low walls, constructed from concrete, persist.

 The area is dotted with very short-range beacons that ping your device as you encounter artifacts embedded in the soil, revealing fragments of text, audio, and images.
-Each fragment is a key to small intranet asynchronous forum, where you can talk about what you have found with anyone else who has found it too.
+Each fragment is a key to small intranet asynchronous forum, so that each object becomes the nucleus of a discussion.